 Know Your Starting Point

-You can fill out a simple pre-approval or speak to one of our team members to get a general idea of where you’re at and what you could expect if you were to apply for a mortgage right away.
+You can fill out a simple pre-approval, use our mortgage calculator or speak to one of our team members to get a general idea of where you’re at and what you could expect if you were to apply for a mortgage right away.
 If you have bad credit, you may want to work on that a bit before filling out a mortgage application to increase the likelihood of a positive outcome.

 We can also help you work on your credit score with specific advice tailored to your situation.
 All of this helps to develop a baseline, so you know which targets to set for yourself.